Jairo Asencio: Saraperos de Saltillo

 On May 23, 2019, Asencio signed with the Saraperos de Saltillo of the Mexican League.
-He was released on June 4, 2019.
+In 5 games, he recorded a 4.50 ERA with 2 strikeouts across 4 innings of work.
+Asencio was released on June 4.

 On February 10, 2022, Asencio signed with the Mariachis de Guadalajara of the Mexican League.
-However, he was released prior to the start of the season on April 19, 2022.
+However, he was released prior to the start of the season on April 19.